1. What technology should I bring to campus? What should I buy?

 - IT uses a system called PaperCut to manage printing services in labs on campus.
 Each student is allotted a print quota of $15 each term, which is used when printing in the labs.
 A single-sided black & white printed document counts as $0.05 against your quota; if you print double-sided, you will get a 20% discount on printing, or $0.04 per side.
 Color pages count as $0.25 against your quota.
 Print quotas are reset twice annually: once in May after spring classes end, and again in August before fall classes begin.
 If you run out of pages, you can purchase additional pages by visiting the Circulation Desk in the Christopher Center.
 For more information on quotas, see this IT webpage.

 - By using the PaperCut system, we are able to offer some wireless printing.
 Contact the Help Desk for assistance.

 10. Are there any student employment opportunities in the IT department?

 - The Office of Information Technology is always looking for talented students to hire in areas like the Help Desk, Tech Support, and Programming.
-Current job listings are available at this IT webpage.
+Current job listings are available through the Career Center’s Handshake system.